sperrgebiet/FS19_VehicleExplorer/README.md

   * This is meant literally, see known issues ;)
 * Park your vehicles, so that a switch of vehicles via Tab ignores them
 * Repair vehicles and its implements
+* Let your vehicle and implements get cleaned on a repair from your friendly VeEx staff ;)
 * Displaying a store image next to the list
 * Info box with additional informations
 * Motor on/off, turned on/off (for e.g. harvester) and light status is saved and restored